genevate/style_guides/programming/languages/ruby/ruby.md

 ## Methods

+- Use small methods that have a single responsibility. *There are never too many small methods as long as they provide clarity and express intent.*
 - Use `snake_case` for method names.
 - Use `?` for boolean methods which answer only `true` or `false`.
 Example: `user.admin?`
 - Use `!` for cautionary methods.
 Example: `example.destroy!` Usages: